mscottx88/training-aws-backend/README.md

 Follow the [instructions](https://github.com/FormidableLabs/training-docs/blob/main/docs/courses/cloud-infra/201/getting-started/account-setup.mdx) to setup an SSO user in the Formidable account.

 Follow the [instructions](https://github.com/FormidableLabs/training-docs/blob/main/docs/courses/cloud-infra/201/getting-started/_account-setup-aws.mdx#authenticating-with-aws) to work with Formidable SSO user credentials.

 ---

+## VS Code

+Ensure your VS Code is up-to-date, as it gets updated every month or so.

+---

+### AWS Toolkit for VS Code

+There is a sweet VS Code extension you can install to help with looking at files in S3.
+It's called [AWS Toolkit for VS Code](https://docs.aws.amazon.com/toolkit-for-vscode/index.html).

+Since you've gotten the [AWS SSO permissions](#aws-sso-permissions) setup in your `~/.aws/config` file, open the command palette in VS Code.
+Then run the `AWS: Choose AWS Profile...` command.
+Tell VS Code to use your `formidable-training` profile.

+If you complete this installation, you can easily inspect the files generated in S3.
+There are many other services that this toolkit supports.

+---